IFTF + You

 As we look out toward 2025, we can see demographic patterns that are at once unprecedented and seemingly unsustainable.
 Numbers like a global population of 1.2 billion people over the age of 60 suggest a stark future in which many of our traditional health institutions are overwhelmed by a gap between capacity and demand.
 But these numbers conceal a wave of new adaptations by the entire population—adaptations to our rapidly changing economic, social, technological, and natural environments—that have the potential to transform the human experience of aging and how we pursue health, well-being, and joy in our lives.

-In 2014, Institute for the Future’s Health Horizons program will embark on a year-long global exploration of the most novel and innovative efforts that will help us overcome this gap and create a sustainable and resilient landscape for aging.
+In 2014, we embarked on a global exploration of the most novel and innovative efforts that will help us overcome this gap and create a sustainable and resilient landscape for aging.
 In June, we held our 2014 spring research conference, Living Longer, Aging Well.
 Watch for the release of our aging research in 2015.